-When any new or modified emission source is constructed on an Air Force Base, that source must be evaluated and permitted under Federal guidelines known as New Source Review (NSR).
+When any new or modified emission source is constructed on DAF installation, that source must be evaluated and permitted under Federal guidelines known as New Source Review (NSR).
 The NSR program is a pre-construction emission source permitting program established by the EPA as part of the 1977 CAA Amendments.
 This program was designed to protect air quality in designated areas defined by the NAAQS by requiring owners or operators to obtain a preconstruction NSR permit to limit air emissions.
-Depending on the area and its NAAQS designation, each new or modified source will need one (or more) of three different NSR permits:
+Depending on the area and its NAAQS designation, each new or modified source will need one (or more) NSR permits: